Controlling qubit-oscillator systems using linear parameter sweeps: Landau-Zener sweep of qubit coupled to oscillator

-We now examine the validity of Eq.~(\ref{Eq:LZwOProbabilities}).
+We now examine the validity conditions for Eq.~(\ref{Eq:LZwOProbabilities}).
 We performed numerical simulations of the dynamics with a variety of parameters.
-We varied parameters such as the size of the Hilbert space in the simulation and the initial and final times to ensure that we obtain well-converged results, i.e.~results that are not significantly distorted by finite-size effects in the simulations.
+We varied simulation parameters such as the size of the Hilbert space and the initial and final times to ensure that we obtain well-converged results, i.e.~results that are not significantly distorted by finite-size effects in the simulations.
+In particular, since we do not make approximations such as the weak-coupling and/or rotating-wave approximations, the results of the numerical simulations should be valid for small or large qubit-oscillator detuning and for weak or strong coupling.
 The results are plotted in Fig.~\ref{Fig:LZwOTable}.
 As expected, when $\Delta/\omega\lesssim 1$, the numerical simulation results agree with the predictions based on Eq.~(\ref{Eq:LZwOProbabilities}), because all the avoided crossings are well separated from each other.
 When $\Delta/\omega\gg 1$, Eq.~(\ref{Eq:LZwOProbabilities}) is no longer valid.
 In this case, the gaps given by Eq.~(\ref{Eq:LZwOGaps}) are in general larger than the distances between the avoided crossings, such that we can no longer think of the dynamics as a sequence of independent probability redistribution processes.
 We therefore obtain large deviations between the simulation results and Eq.~(\ref{Eq:LZwOProbabilities}).
 A few differences are worth highlighting here.
 In the case of large $g/\omega$, Eq.~(\ref{Eq:LZwOProbabilities}) predicts that an extremely slow sweep is required to remain in the ground state.
 The case with $g/\omega=3$ and $\Delta/\omega=100$ shows that this prediction fails badly when the energy level structure becomes more complex than the simple mesh assumed in deriving Eq.~(\ref{Eq:LZwOProbabilities}).
 Another difference is that some of the probabilities have peaks with side shoulders, rather than the single peaks described by Eq.~(\ref{Eq:LZwOProbabilities}).
 We suspect that this dependence arises when more than two energy levels are significantly populated during the system's evolution, which can lead to quantum interference effects and nontrivial peak shapes.
 We finally point out that the progression of the curves as we increase $\Delta/\omega$ is not unidirectional, as can be seen in the bottom-right panel, where the center of the peak moves to the right and then to the left as we go from $\Delta/\omega=1$ to $\Delta/\omega=10$ to $\Delta/\omega=100$.

 So far, we have considered the case of a qubit coupled to a single oscillator.
 The problem can be generalized to the case of a qubit coupled to multiple oscillators, or alternatively a multi-mode resonator \cite{Stehli}.
 The Hamiltonian is then given by